davidenunes/davidenunes.github.io/phd/index.md

 This thesis explores techniques to ground the meaning of words by learning representations acquired from text corpora .
-Artificial Neural Network (ANN) models are acapable of learning robust distributed representation and generalise to unseen data, however, existing neural network-based models require knowledge about vocabulary size.
-This not only makes them computationally expensive for large vocabularies, but also prevents them from being deployed in an online fashion.
+Artificial Neural Network (ANN) models are acapable of learning robust distributed representation and generalise to unseen data, however, existing neural network-based approaches require knowledge about vocabulary size.
+This not only makes them computationally expensive for large vocabularies, but also prevents them from being deployed in an incremental, and cumulative fashion.
 This work solves this problem by compressing the input space with random projections, and puts forward a new estimator inspired by optimal transport theory.
-The contributions of this thesis allow for ANN models to work in an online incremental fashion, thus making them capable of tackling language dynamics in large scale settings.
+The contributions of this thesis allow for ANN models to learn representations and solve tasks incrementally, in open domains.
+This makes these models capable of tackling language dynamics in large scale settings, furthermore, and contrary to existing approaches, the achieved computational and memory efficiency allows the models to be deployed in resource-limited settings.

 The solutions are evaluated in the context of language modelling tasks in multiple text corpora.
 The proposed _compressive prediction_ ANN architectures make a trade-off between an acceptable amount of error, and the capacity to encode words from a vocabulary of unknown size.
 Competitive results are achieved with more compact models when compared with state-of-the-art language models.
-Contrary to existing approaches, model deployment can be made in limited resource setting without critical loss in performance.
+The presented mehchanisms can be seen as a form of auto-associative memory that provides a different view for self-supervised machine learning.
+In this view, continuous representation learning and forgetting forms the basis for lifelong adaptation.
+The proposed principles are applicable beyond natural language domains and open new research directions that would allows us not only to learn representations for complex discrete structured inputs, but also to make structured predictions in complex open domains.

 <!--